 Newsletters

-An important decision in Product Liability and the obligation of Diligence and Transparency
+An Important Decision in Product Liability and the Obligations of Diligence and Transparency

 The Court of Appeal recently rendered a decision in CCI Thermal Technologies Inc. c.
 AXA XL (XL Catlin), 2023 QCCA 231, concerning the liability of the manufacturer and the apportionment of liability between the parties.
 This case involved twenty separate fires caused by the failure of heating elements manufactured by CCI and incorporated in heaters manufactured by three different manufacturers (the “Manufacturers”) and sold to third parties.